Yannpink/pinksale-knowledge/SAFU Contract.md

 ## Overview
 SAFU Badge indicates that a project cannot be manipulated by developers to harm investors.
 Badge is awarded to KYCed projects meeting specifications with ownership held by SAFU Developer.

-Contact Saul Pink (https://t.me/SaulPink) for better discounts.
+Contact Saul Pink - The owner of Pinksale (https://t.me/SaulPink) for better discounts.

 ## Requirements